Navigating anxiety, identity, or the challenges of growing up?

-Therapy for teens, young adults, and families.
+Virtual therapy for teens, young adults, and families in California

 For teens and young adults:

-You’re constantly second-guessing yourself and feel drained from overthinking everything.
+You’re constantly second-guessing yourself and feel drained from overthinking everything

-You feel stuck between who you’ve been and who you’re becoming.
+You feel stuck between who you’ve been and who you’re becoming

 Does this sound familiar?